Review of Authority Required Pharmaceutical Benefits Scheme Listings

 3. Use the review to explore how to best use available secondary health data sources to provide information on the utilisation of Authority Required and/or Authority Required (Streamlined) PBS items.

-The Authority Required medicines submission process closed on Wednesday 8 October 2014.
-The submissions are available on the Public Consultation on Authority Required Medicines Page
+Public consultation addressing the Review Terms of Reference closed on Wednesday 8 October 2014.
+To view submissions please go to the Public Consultation on Authority Required Medicines Page

 Opioids Roundtable